rob333/flutter_mediator_simple/README.md

 ## How to use

 1. Declare variable which needs to be managed with `.rx` suffix, to make it a mediator variable.
-   <br>**Suggest to put mediator variables into file [var.dart][example/lib/var.dart] then import it(with show,hide capability of the import command).**
+   <br>**Suggest to put mediator variables into the file [var.dart][example/lib/var.dart] then import it(with show,hide capability of the import).**

 2. Create `Subscriber` widgets.
-Any mediator variables used inside the `Subscriber` widget will automatically rebuild when the mediator variable updates.
+Any mediator variables used inside the `Subscriber` widget will automatically rebuild the widget when updated.

 &emsp; [Table of Contents]